lexxpavlov/PageBundle/README.md

 ### Composer

 Download LexxpavlovPageBundle and its dependencies to the vendor directory.
-The bundle has a [StofDoctrineExtensionsBundle](https://github.com/stof/StofDoctrineExtensionsBundle) as required dependency, [Behat/Transliterator](https://github.com/Behat/Transliterator) and [IvoryCKEditorBundle](https://github.com/egeloen/IvoryCKEditorBundle) as optional dependencies.
+The bundle has a [StofDoctrineExtensionsBundle](https://github.com/stof/StofDoctrineExtensionsBundle) as required dependency and [IvoryCKEditorBundle](https://github.com/egeloen/IvoryCKEditorBundle) as optional dependency.

 You can use Composer for the automated process: